utdata/icj-setting-up/windows-01.md

 ## Text editor

 We will use the code editor Visual Studio Code, made by Microsoft.
 It is free.
-We need to intall it now.
+We need to install it now.

 - Install [Visual Studio Code](https://code.visualstudio.com/docs/setup/windows).